 Why Should Child Care Staff Be Trained?

 While fire incidents are considered unpredictable, the need for fire safety training increases.
 Any operating establishment should find the need to protect their assets and the people in it.
-The amount of loss from a fire incident is definitely higher than investing in fire safety equipment and systems.
+The amount of loss from a fire incident is definitely higher than investing in Child Care Fire Fighting Equipment equipment and systems.
 This is why building managers and owners of centres cannot risk a scarce supply of safety equipment.

 Alongside the risk factors are the mandatory requirements set by the Building Fire Safety Regulation.
 To ensure the safety of the workers and everyone else in the building, training programs are set out to teach important, up-to-date knowledge of potential emergencies in the child care centre.
 The program provides a sense of preparedness for child care workers to deal with any fire incident.